Server Actions in Next.js 14: A Comprehensive Guide

 CSR vs. SSR vs. SSG: Choosing the Right Rendering Strategy for Your Website

-CSR builds pages in the browser for fast interactions but slower initial loads.
-SSR renders HTML on the server for better SEO and quicker first loads, but increases server load.
-SSG pre-renders pages for fast loading and great SEO but is less dynamic for updates.
+CSR offers fast interactions but slower initial loads, SSR provides better SEO and quick first loads with higher server load, while SSG ensures fast loads and great SEO but is less dynamic.

 ChatGPT Opean AI O1